San Diego County Credit Union Review: Financial Services for Employees and Residents of Southern California

 SDCCU vs. Alliant

-SDCCU offers free cashier’s checks if you have a $5,000 or more combined balance in savings.
-Otherwise, the charge is $5 per check.
-Golden 1’s cashier’s check fee is $6 unless the check is made out to you, a title company or a Consumer Credit Counseling Service.
-SDCCU does provide a teen account, but Golden 1 goes one step further.
-Golden 1 offers accounts for young adults enrolled in school, which are designed to help them build credit and learn more about financial literacy.
+SDCCU does provide a teen account, but Golden 1 goes one step farther.
+Golden 1 accounts for young adults in school who live in California are designed to help them build credit and learn more about financial literacy.

 SDCCU vs. Southern California Credit Union

-SDCCU provides membership to a wider group of Southern California residents, but SCCU shouldn’t be discounted.
-It concentrates on Los Angeles, Orange, Riverside and San Bernardino but gives customers access to over 5,000 branches nationwide through the CO-OP shared branch system.
+SDCCU provides membership to a wider group of SoCal residents, but SCCU shouldn’t be discounted.
+It concentrates on LA, Orange, Riverside and San Bernardino but gives customers access to over 5,000 branches nationwide through the Co-Op shared branch system.

-San Diego County Credit Union FAQNow that you know about SDCCU's products and services, here are answers to some of the credit union's frequently asked questions.
+San Diego County Credit Union FAQHere are answers to some of the credit union's frequently asked questions.